fusionbox/django-widgy/docs/tutorials/first-widget.rst

 .. caution::

     You might be tempted to include the HTML for each ``Slide`` inside the render template for ``Slideshow``.
-While this does work, it is not compartmentalized, and makes it difficult for slides (or subclasses thereof) to change how they are rendered.
+While this does work, it is a violation of the single responsibility principle and makes it difficult for slides (or subclasses thereof) to change how they are rendered.

+.. _slideshow-compatibility:

 3. Write the Compatibility
 ---------------------------